One’s destination is never a place, but rather a new way of looking at things. —Henry Miller

 Food in Bali

 Since we already knew Bali’s restaurants were stocked with foreign food, we spent the first few meals dabbling in those luxuries as if we were in Seoul’s Itaewon.
-As with most places in Southeast Asia, the food is generally cheap unless it’s foreign and alcohol is in the mix.
+As with most places in Southeast Asia, the food is generally cheap unless it’s foreign and you want to drink alcohol.

 It’s possible to find some of the best sushi, vegan food, pizza, or whatever else one might want when on vacation in Bali.
 After a couple of dalliances, we stick to the plan and keep it local.
 Balinese food is good and available but visitors have to adjust their eyes to filter out all the flashy exotic stuff that catches them.